-We are a specialist IT recruitment agency based in tech-central Old Street that works across SAP, Info Sec, Cloud and Software, and Corporate, across the UK and Europe.
+We are a specialist IT recruitment agency based in tech-central Old Street, working across SAP, Info Sec, Cloud and Software, and Microsoft Dynamics across the UK and Europe.
 We work with some of the biggest tech companies in the world, finding top opportunities for leading industry talent.

 Our number one customer at Montash are our employees.
 We are all about growing you as a person as much as we are about growing our business.
 We all work towards KPIs but are not defined by them.
 We work with people, so we measure success on behaviours and support you to become the best you can be.

-Montash is an agile, fast-paced agency we can fill niches that others can't; we’re open to change and are not scared to push the boundaries.
+Montash is an agile, fast-paced agency.
+We can fill niches that others can't, we’re open to change and we are not scared to push the boundaries.
 To meet the needs of the high-paced tech industry, we believe in doing things a little differently.
-We take what we do seriously but have fun along the way.
+We may take what we do seriously but also have fun along the way.
 And by combining in-depth industry knowledge with our commitment to long-lasting client relationships, Montash recruitment consultants are known to deliver award-winning service across the globe.

-We are currently hiring for several roles at Montash for potential recruitment consultants, who are keen to work in recruitment and learn on the job with extensive training and support.
-You will have access to external sales training, in-house expert training, group and one to ones.
+We are currently hiring for several roles at Montash, looking for potential recruitment consultants who are keen to work in the industry.
+You will be able to learn on the job while receiving extensive support, with the ability to access external sales training, in-house expert training, group coaching and one to ones.

 We'll take your passion for technology and help you develop an exciting and rewarding career in recruitment by investing heavily in exceptional training, rewarding career prospects, attractive salaries and unique perks.
 We’re looking for ambition.
 If you want to be accountable for your own success and have the energy to thrive in a fast-paced and progressive organisation, we'd love to hear from you.

 The Montash AGM, held on the 24th floor of The Shard, was a day designed to inform, motivate and support Montash employees.
 Most importantly, we aimed to display how it really is all about the people.